hdShang/arxiv-daily/docs/cs-CV/2025-08-20/papers/250814707v2-seeing-further-on-the-shoulders-of-giants-knowledge-inheritance-for-.md

 ---
 layout: default
-title: Seeing Further on the Shoulders of Giants: Knowledge Inheritance for Vision Foundation Models
+title: "Seeing Further on the Shoulders of Giants: Knowledge Inheritance for Vision Foundation Models"
 ---

 # Seeing Further on the Shoulders of Giants: Knowledge Inheritance for Vision Foundation Models